dansand/Python/part1/functions.md

 ```
 ```
 5 is maximum
-Prints the maximum of two numbers.
+'Prints the maximum of two numbers.
+The two values must be integers.'
 ```